react-epfl/padoc-lib/README.md

 ## Install

-In order to use the Paddoc library in your project, two options are possible:
+In order to use the Padoc library in your project, two options are possible:

 * Create your application project
 * Include CoreLocation.framework
-* Manually copy the content of the ./Paddoc folder
+* Manually copy the content of the ./Padoc folder

 or